Advice for Simple Segmentations

 Choosing the proper segmentation rule

-At the third step of creating this rule ("Segmentation"), you will have to define the action that you want to apply to profiles.
+At the second step of creating this rule ("Segmentation"), you will have to define the action that you want to apply to profiles.
 Three kinds of action are available:

 Add: Profiles who meet the targeting criteria are added to the segment